Dipping into VR Journalism, Part 5, Educators

 On the research side, Sue Ding at the MIT Open Documentary LAB, looks into the past, present and future of VR storytelling.

-Primers on Basics and Interrogations of VR Storytelling
+More Primers on VR Storytelling

 There's the Google Group on VR journalism which has a plethora of useful guides.